 Lastly, certain styles of writing can only be utilized in one format or the other.
-Sousho (草書/そうしょ) is like Japanese cursive and only works in tategaki format.
+For instance, sousho (草書/そうしょ) is like Japanese cursive and only works in tategaki format.

 1. Memorize the Kana Syllabaries

-The first step is to learn your kana syllabaries.
+The first step toward learning Japanese reading is to learn your kana syllabaries.
 This is as essential as learning your ABCs in English.
 Though kanji will be prevalent in more advanced texts, early reading will be comprised almost solely of kana.
 And even when you get further along in your studies, kana will never disappear.